mtolly/rhythm/README.md

 datatype encapsulates this idea, and can be used to process such events in one of two ways.
 "Duration" format means that a non-instant event is stored as a single object, with a duration value attached.
 "Switch" format means that a non-instant event is stored as two separate beginning and end events.
+MIDI is inherently a "Switch" format -- notes are stored as note-on and note-off events.
+FeedBack uses a "Duration" format -- a note is a single event of the form `time = N fret len`, where `len` is the length of the note.